Heat Cables: Should I Put Them On My Home?

 The Problem with Heat Cables

 Heat cables have one big draw back – expense.
 In order for them to work, they should be turned on an hour or two before wintery weather hits and remain on anytime ice and snow are on the roof.
-In Kansas City some winters this cost might be minimal…but in others well…your electricity bill can sky rocket quickly.
-Especially if your home needs several cables.
-These are certainly not energy efficient.
+For some Kansas City winters this cost might be minimal…but in others well…your electricity bill can sky rocket quickly.
+This is especially true if your home needs several cables.
+Using heat cables to remedy ice dams for the long run is not an energy efficient solution.

 How to Keep the Cost of Heat Cables Reasonable